emboldagency/embold-tailwind-blocks/readme.txt

 Please view the full README.md on GitHub.

 == Changelog ==

+= 2.3.1 =
+* Fix fatal error in view by converting template array to JSON string

 = 2.3.0 =
 * Update assets signature on CustomBlock class for greater flexibility